Craveable Brands: History

 In July 2007, QSR acquired the Oporto chain of restaurants for A$60 million.

 In June 2011, Archer Capital acquired QSR from Quadrant Private Equity for an estimated A$450 million.

-In May 2017 the company was renamed from Quick Service Restaurant Holdings to Craveable Brands Ltd in advance of a proposed stock market flotation.
+In May 2017 the company was renamed from Quick Service Restaurant Holdings to Craveable Brands Ltd. in advance of a proposed stock market flotation.
 In July 2019, parent company Archer Capital sold Craveable Brands to PAG Asia Capital for an estimated A$450–500 million.

+In May 2023, Craveable Brands acquired the Chargrill Charlie’s chain.